JaninaWibker/jdkbd/readme.md

 ## Getting the keyboard

 The current method to getting a jade keyboard is letting it be manufactured by jlcpcb, pcbway or a different pcb manufacturer.
-There are not kits available.
+There are no kits available.

 > Almost all pcb manufacturers have a minimum order quantity of 5pc; getting 5 times the pieces you
 > need might still be cheaper than some other keyboard kits and you can possibly resell them.